-The event industry is no longer unaware of the drastic effects a crisis situation can bring, especially after the pandemic era of the year 2020 and 2021.
-The COVID-19 phase has taught us that the circumstances can turn totally upside down, and most of us are not even prepared for that.
-Not only the deadly disease but also in times of natural calamities, political conflict or other widespread disruption, the event industry suffers directly.
+The event industry is no longer unaware of a crisis’s drastic effects, especially after the pandemic era of 2020 and 2021.
+The COVID-19 phase has taught us that the circumstances can turn upside down, and most of us are not even prepared for that.
+Not only deadly diseases but also in times of natural calamities, political conflict or other widespread disruption, the event industry suffers directly.

 In 2020, due to the lockdown, the average ticket price of live performance events fell from $92.89 to $87.14.
 The number of tickets issued to live performance events fell by 68% to under 8 million, and ticket sales profits fell by 69% to $600m in Australia.
-The ticket selling platforms in Australia and all over the world were totally unprepared to face such a severe change in ticket sales.
+The ticket-selling platforms in Australia and worldwide were unprepared to face such a severe change in ticket sales.
 The sad part is it took a long time to get things regular as the effects of the pandemic continued till the end of 2021.

-It is clear that a sudden change in the system can bring a huge loss for the event industry.
+A sudden change in the system can cause the event industry to suffer huge losses.
 Thus, having a backup plan and an instant solution is a must.
-We simply call it risk management in the event industry.
+In the event industry, we call this risk management.
 Without proper and strong event risk management, achieving long-term success will be impossible.

 What is event risk management?

-Event risk management is all about being prepared for the unexpected and planning to handle it confidently.
-It is a crucial aspect of planning any type of event, no matter if the event is big or small.
+Event risk management is about preparing for the unexpected and planning to handle it confidently.
+It is a crucial aspect of planning any event, no matter if the event is big or small.
 It’s all about anticipating potential problems and having a plan in place to deal with them.

 Think of event risk management as insurance for your event.
-You measure the potential risks and put arrangements in place to mitigate their impact.
+You measure potential risks and make arrangements to mitigate their impact.
 This way, you can focus on delivering a successful and memorable experience for your attendees instead of worrying about what could go wrong.

 Why do we need it?